szymonos/ps-modules/README.md

 You can manage modules in the repository with [module_manage.ps1](./module_manage.ps1) script.
 It allows to install the module, delete module, or scaffold new module manifest in the repository.
-Script automatically detects the `CurrentUser`/`AllUsers` scope depending if it runs elevated.
+Script automatically detects the `CurrentUser`/`AllUsers` scope, depending if it runs elevated.

 ``` PowerShell
 <# install module #>